Ankylosing spondylitis. Not a common back

 ankylosing spondylitis.
 Johnson Chiropractic knows the signs: back

-pain with more than 1 of 3 elements
+pain with more than 1 of 3 attributes

 (HLA-B27 positivity, current inflammatory back pain, or x-ray/MRI evidence of